 Two days prior, the coronavirus death toll reported out of Hubei province, Wuhan, had leapt from three to 17 and infections sat at 550.
-Such numbers would have many a newsroom perk its ears: natural disaster, landslide, earthquake, volcano, flood.
-Loss of life.
-Virus.

 On the day of our Nutcracker excursion, in the old Nanking, a three-hour journey by speed train from Wuhan, and site of the Japanese massacre of World War II, infections were at 25.
 No deaths.
 A group of us travelled by subway to the city centre.
 The city was quiet, not strangely so, as many would have departed for the Lunar Year holiday, the greatest human migration in the world, reportedly consisting of more than three billion journeys.

 That night the Russian ballet company pranced and pirouetted to a masked audience.
 In the next row a little boy sat on the edge of his seat throughout the performance, his eyes transfixed, his face veiled in surgical fabric.
 The bohemian pleasures of art, beauty, romance and freedom faded to silence along with the lingering notes of Tchaikovsky’s Waltz of the Flowers.
 The last remembrance of life as we knew it.